 There is always someone before you who has booked a tour or activity that you want to book.
 The site allows them to leave a review, which gives you a hint of what you are likely to expect.

 Read the reviews carefully to avoid disappointment.
 Besides, the agency certifies a few locations that have proven to be quality attractions and offer activities that rhyme with your needs.

 You will also get to know how much you are paying for the activity you have chosen.
 Check if the travel organizers offer after-sale services like picking you up from the hotel.
 If you don’t feel convinced enough, you can always cancel the tour.

 Booking and Payment

-Now that you have chosen your location, booking and payment is the next step.
+Now that you have chosen your location, booking and payment are the next steps.
 First, filter the date, language, and time to avoid an ambiguous booking.

 Fill in your billing information on the page following.
 Since most people use online payment methods like PayPal, be very careful when putting your email address.

 Note that GetYourGuide does not have booking fees.
 All the payment is channeled to the actual tour guide.
 You only have 24 hours to cancel a trip in which you will be refunded your money by the supplier but not GetYourGuide.

 Pros of GetYourGuide

 - The agency has provided an online app that you can download to your phone.
 It will enable you to look for an organizer on your way.
-Besides, it acts as a referencing point to show that you have already paid for the service.
+Besides, it acts as a reference point to show that you have already paid for the service.

 - The website and app are smartly customized, which makes it easy to navigate when searching for an activity.

 - It’s very easy to analyze and compare suppliers putting into account factors like price and services offered.
 You can take advantage of the last minutes booking.

 - The customer service is very professional.
-It’s not a doubt that GetYourGuide has spent their time and effort to build a service team that is more than ready to lend a hand whenever you are stuck.
+It’s no doubt that GetYourGuide has spent its time and effort to build a service team that is more than ready to lend a hand whenever you are stuck.

 Cons of GetYourGuide